IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-It is worth noting that the discovery of Cross-technology links is based only on the LLDP information sent by the Ethernet interfaces of the routers and received by the Ethernet interfaces of the optical nodes.
+It is worth noting that the discovery of Cross-technology links is based only on the LLDP information sent by the Ethernet interfaces of the routers and snooped by the Ethernet interfaces of the optical nodes.
 Therefore the MDSC can discover these links also before optical paths, supporting overlay multi-technology IP links, are setup.